Without Conscience: Summary & Review (Robert Hare)

 When Hare didn’t report him, the psychopath had him and took full advantage of it.

-When finally Hare refused his working request on his own father’s business, he flew into a rage.
+When Hare finally refused his working request on his own father’s business, he flew into a rage.

 When he came out, he acted completely normal around Hare as if nothing had happened.